Zulu (1964)

 "Haven't you had enough?
 Both of you!
 My god, can't you see it's all over!
 Your bloody egos don't matter anymore.
 We're dead!" - Adendorff

 Why watch this?
-One thing British soldiers demonstrate is courage in the face of utter disaster.
+British soldiers demonstrate rawa courage in the face of utter disaster.

 Plot Summary: This depicts the true story of a small, outnumbered British garrison holding off a massive force of Zulu warriors during the Battle of Rorke's Drift in 1879.
 As the British soldiers prepare for the seemingly impossible battle, tensions arise between the aristocratic and working-class officers in command.

 Dad's Preview: This film is based on a true story of a single unit of English soldiers, approximately 150 men, who were ordered to defend a small remote outpost in Natal, Africa.
 Heading quickly their way are 4,000 Zulu warriors intent on driving out the Brits.
 This unforgettable war epic is well-made, utilizing great character development, namely the lead officers portrayed by Stanley Baker and a young Michael Caine.
 One theme clearly driven home is that war is useless, ugly and such a waste of life for all involved, black or white.
-The men doing the fighting and dying don't give a damn about politics - it's simply survival.
-One final laud must be the stunning cinematography.
-I kept thinking how beautiful each scene was shot: the massive African marriage ceremony; the vast valley surrounded by mountains; the natives' adorned with furs, claws, swords, and shields; the red-coated Brits in stark contrast to a dry landscape of mostly yellows and browns.
+The men fighting and dying don't give a damn about politics - it's simple survival.
+One final laud must be the stunning cinematography - I kept thinking how beautiful each scene was shot: the massive African marriage ceremony; the vast valley surrounded by mountains; the natives' adorned with furs, claws, swords, and shields; the red-coated soldiers in stark contrast to a dry landscape of mostly yellow and brown flora.
 While not a fan of British imperialism, I do recognize Zulu as a cinematic feat that is a visual wonder to behold.

 Diamond Films; Paramount Pictures